 I am Professor of Information Theory in the Institute for Probability, Analysis and Dynamics in the School of Mathematics at Bristol University.
 I am Programme Director for the MSc in the Mathematics of Cybersecurity and am Director of Equality, Diversity and Inclusion for Bristol Mathematics.
 I help run the Centre for Doctoral Training in Communications.
 I was previously Max Newman Research Fellow of the Statistical Laboratory of Cambridge University and Clayton Fellow of Christ's College, and Associate Director of the Heilbronn Institute for Mathematical Research.

 Much of my research applies Information Theory to understand limit theorems in probability.
-Recently this has involved discrete random variables - including transportation of measure, the Shepp-Olkin conjecture, log-Sobolev inequalities, maximum entropy, monotonicity and other problems.
+Recently this has involved discrete random variables - including transportation of measure, proofs of the Shepp-Olkin entropy concavity and monotonicity conjectures, log-Sobolev inequalities, maximum entropy, monotonicity and other problems.
 I also research group testing, both in terms of practical algorithms and fundamental bounds via converse results.
 I have also recently published papers concerning problems such as wireless communication schemes, ecological modelling and change-point estimation.